junxit/us-congress-bills-117/metadata.md

 - 2021-07-22 — Placed on the Union Calendar, Calendar No. 74.
 - 2021-07-22 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 117-101.
 - 2021-07-22 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 117-101.
+- 2021-07-26 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2021-07-26 — Considered under suspension of the rules. (consideration: CR H3857-3858)
+- 2021-07-26 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2278.
+- 2021-07-26 — Mrs. Dingell moved to suspend the rules and pass the bill, as amended.
+- 2021-07-29 — Considered as unfinished business. (consideration: CR H4270-4271)
+- 2021-07-29 — Motion to reconsider laid on the table Objection heard.
+- 2021-07-29 — Mr. Stanton moved to reconsider the vote.
+- 2021-07-29 — Ms. DeLauro moved to table the motion to reconsider.
+- 2021-07-29 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 423 - 0 (Roll no. 251). (text: 07/26/2021 CR H3857)
+- 2021-07-29 — On motion to table the motion to reconsider Agreed to by the Yeas and Nays: 239 - 181 (Roll no. 252).
+- 2021-07-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 423 - 0 (Roll no. 251).(text: 07/26/2021 CR H3857)
+- 2021-07-29 — The title of the measure was amended.
+Agreed to without objection.